soyguijarro/react-storage-hooks/README.md

 :book: **Similar API to [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) and [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer)**.
 You already know how to use this library!
 Replace the built-in hooks with `useStorageState` and `useStorageReducer` and get persistent state for free.

 :sparkles: **Fully featured**.
-Automatically stringifies and parses values coming and going to storage, keeps state in sync between tabs by listening to [storage events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent), and generally handles non-straightforward use cases correctly, like dynamically changing the storage key provided.
+Automatically stringifies and parses values coming and going to storage, keeps state in sync between tabs by listening to [storage events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) and handles non-straightforward use cases correctly.
 Expect it to **just work**.

-:zap: **Fast and reliable**.
+:zap: **Tiny and fast**.
+Less than 1kb gzipped.
 No external dependencies.
-Only reads from storage when necessary and always updates application state before writing.
-Doesn't break if access to `localStorage` fails.
+Only reads from storage when necessary and always updates application state before writing

-:capital_abcd: **Type definitions** included.
+:capital_abcd: **Completely typed**.
 Written in TypeScript.
+Type definitions included.

-:muscle: Thoroughly backed by **tests**.
+:muscle: **Backed by tests**.
+Full coverage of the whole API.

 ## Install